HuakunShen/wol-web/README.md

 The app can be hosted with docker which requires the machine to have `docker` and `docker-compose` installed.

-If you want to run it without docker (with native golang), see later sections: # TODO
+If you want to run it without docker (with native golang), see later sections: [Deploy Without Docker](#deploy-without-docker)

 Modify the image tag within `docker-compose.yml` depend on what machine you are running.